 My interests are varied and include poetry, history. archaeology, art and music.
 Favourite poets include William Blake, John Keats, Ivor Gurney and Gerard Manley Hopkins; preferred artists include Paul Nash and Jo March.
 Amongst my favourite musicians are David Bowie and The Mekons.
 A lot of these will be reflected in the posts on this blog.

-I operate two other blogs on WordPress; these are broadcastbarnsley.wordpress.com which discusses music and fashions of the 1970s through the perspective of one South Yorkshire mining town and britishfairies.wordpress.com which discusses aspects of British folklore.
+I operate several other blogs on WordPress; these are broadcastbarnsley.wordpress.com which discusses music and fashions of the 1970s through the perspective of one South Yorkshire mining town and britishfairies.wordpress.com which discusses aspects of British folklore.
+On walkingwithwritersblog.wordpress.com I have started to create a collection of walks based on the known rambles of known authors.